Are Toadfish and Frogfish the Same Creature?

 There is one species of toadfish whose name sets it apart from its motley kin - Sanopus splendidus, the splendid toadfish.
 Indeed, its striking, colorful appearance presents quite a contrast to the other members of its family.
 Found only on the reefs around Cozumel, Mexico, the splendid toadfish has a zebra-striped head and fins accented with wide, yellow borders.
 Its ventral fin, located on the underside closest to its head, is entirely yellow.

 Opsanus tau and the Atlantic midshipman (Porichthys plectrodon), which is a member of the toadfish family, are common to the North Carolina coast.
 The midshipman gets its name from the 600 or so button-like light organs arranged in rows along its body like a midshipman’s coat.

 The frogfish has a different shape than the toadfish and is a bit more proactive in its hunt for food.
 The frogfish is round with a mouth that resembles a trapdoor.
 Above that trapdoor is a dorsal spine that, when wriggled over the mouth, acts as a fishing lure for small fish and crustaceans.
-The frogfish’s mouth can expand to 12 times its normal size in about eight milliseconds, enabling it to quickly gobble up prey mesmerized by the lure.
+The frogfish’s mouth can expand to 12 times its normal size in about eight milliseconds, enabling it to quickly snap shut and capture prey mesmerized by the lure.
 Talk about fast food!

 Frogfish species come in many different colors, including black and yellow.
 Like the toadfish, it is able to camouflage itself and blend with its habitat.
 Some frogfish may look like sponges, complete with patterns in the skin resembling the holes found in sponges.
 Others may look like clumps of seaweed or seaweed-covered rocks.
 In addition to its coloring, the frogfish’s gill openings are hidden behind its pectoral or side fins.
 That way, prey is not tipped off to its presence by outflowing water from the frogfish’s gills.